What is the Nursing Code of Ethics? Updated for 2025

 3. Justice

-Justice is that there should be an element of fairness in all medical and nursing decisions and care.
+Justice means that there should be an element of fairness in all medical and nursing decisions and care.
 Nurses must care for all patients with the same level of fairness despite the individual's financial abilities, race, religion, gender, and/or sexual orientation.

 An example of this is when working at a free flu clinic or diabetes screening clinic.
 These are open to all individuals in the community regardless of the previously mentioned factors.